MegaPast2Future/PHYLACINE_1.2/docs/README.md

 <br><br>

 ### Read the article
-To read the original article in _Ecology_ go [here](https://doi.org/10.1002/ecy.2443).
+To read the original article in _Ecology_ go [here](https://doi.org/10.1002/ecy.2443).<br>
+Information on the updated PHYLACINE 1.2.1 is found [here](XXXXXXX).
 <br><br>
 <br><br>

 ### Download the data
+To see the latest version of PHYLACINE (Version 1.2.1), check out our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).
+This updated version of the PHYLACINE database should be used over the original version.

 To download the archival version of PHYLACINE (Version 1.2.0) or to read our detailed metadata, vist our page on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).

-To see the latest version of PHYLACINE (Version 1.2.1), check out our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).
 <br><br>
 <br><br>